diego-fischer/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+When the anonymous function returned by personalDice gets the variable name from personalDice.
+We can tell because name is not defined within the anonymous function but it is still accessible by it - after it is returned it will still access the name variable.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Name doesn't change because it is defined in the function's surroundings.
+That said the random number always changes, leading to a new dice roll.

 c.
 What is the lexical scope of `newRoll`?
+Name.
+The reason is that newRoll will access name even if personalDice has returned.

 ### Task 3 - Stretch Goals